jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 but when a container exits, you want to know how much CPU, memory, etc. it has used.

-The current implementation of Docker (as of 0.6) make this particularly challenging, because it relies on `lxc-start`, and when a container stops, `lxc-start` carefully cleans up behind it.
+The current implementation of Docker (as of 0.6) makes this particularly challenging, because it relies on `lxc-start`, and when a container stops, `lxc-start` carefully cleans up behind it.
-If you really want to do it anyway, here is how.
-For each container, start a collection process, and move it to the control groups that you want to monitor, by writing its PID to the `tasks` file of the cgroup.
+If you really want to collect the metrics anyway, here is how.
+For each container, start a collection process, and move it to the control groups that you want to monitor by writing its PID to the `tasks` file of the cgroup.
 The collection process should periodically re-read the `tasks` file to check if it's the last process of the control group.
 (If you also want to collect network statistics as explained